“African American Art Cultural Influence in the Hair and Music Industry”

 Project by Tina Jones, Ashanti Hair Design

-Second, Tina will bring local artists to her event to perform music introduced into the mainstream by African American musicians, from Jazz and R&B to Soul and Hip Hop.
-These performances will have a focus on showing how African American expression has impacted the music industry across genres.
-And finally, Tina will commission a live mural painting of an African Queen during her event.
+Second, Tina brought local artists to her event to perform music introduced into the mainstream by African American musicians, from Jazz and R&B to Soul and Hip Hop.
+These performances focused on showing how African American expression has impacted the music industry across genres.
+And finally, Tina commissioned a live mural painting of an African Queen during her event.

 “Funding my business with a grant of this magnitude will bring joy and hope to our business district,” says Tina.
 “We need excitement, festivities and activities on Glass Street to restore and rejuvenate the spirit of the existing business owners, and the people who live and support our business.”

 Learn more about Tina’s event here.

 Project by Tina Stewart, First Step Christian Daycare